Tuesday, April 26, 2016

 In October of 1968 General Motors had a major problem.
 At the beginning of the 1970 model year, roughly September 1969, California was requiring all vehicles to have an onboard recovery for fuel vapors displaced from refueling and from evaporation while the vehicle was sitting in the sun, both of which were significant contributors to the infamous LA smog.
 While there were several technical solutions to the problem all had several drawbacks.
 The preferred solution was a coffee can filled with activated charcoal with several ports for the gas tank, the fuel management system and other needs.
 Unfortunately hot fuel vapors ate up the coffee can in short order.
 A stainless steel coffee can with arc welded ports survived the hell under the hood but ate up the profits on each car.

-A creative engineer at GM's Rochester Products named Jack Castellana (sp?) read about a heat and chemical resistant structural plastic manufactured by DuPont that he thought might be a cost effective solution to making a canister for the system.
-He went to his local DuPont technical consultant who you know as J'Carlin to see if this new plastic had what it took to hold hot fuel vapor in hell, and if it could be manufactured into the complex shape required.
+A creative engineer at GM's Rochester Products named Jack Castellana, the inventor of the pop out cigarette lighter and the trademark small, secure GM car key used from 1960s to the invention of the chipped key, read about a heat and chemical resistant structural plastic manufactured by DuPont that he thought might be a cost effective solution to making a canister for the system.
+He went to his local DuPont technical consultant who you know as J'Carlin to see if this new plastic had what it took to hold hot fuel vapor in hell, and if it could be manufactured into the elegant but complex shape required.
 The short answer was technically yes, but practically there was no way to produce it in the required volume by summer of 1969.
 Just the lead time on the huge injection molding machines that would be needed was several years.
 And tool design and manufacture took many more months than we had.
 Jack's reply was give me the technical solution and let me worry about the practical aspects.

 Neither GM nor DuPont were happy about the risk involved in committing to the project but permitted preliminary design and testing to proceed without committing to production.
 But GM had a huge cost driver, and DuPont had huge excess capacity in nylon production, so both Jack and I got tacit approval to proceed with the preliminary work with the proviso that it would be nice but it won't happen.
 HEAR THIS you are both spinning your wheels IT WON'T FLY.